Kashiwaba23/pytorch_lightning_practice/README.md

 # Practicing Pytorch Lightning

-- This is a simple repository to practice using pytorch lightning
+- This is a simple repository to practice using pytorch lightning and the MNIST dataset.